-With all furniture re-doing around here, the second daughter (Cori) was bound to want something for herself eventually.
-She finally said something, spurred on by my asking and it was decided she’d like a desk.
+With all the furniture re-doing around here, the second daughter (Cori) was bound to want something for herself eventually.
+She finally said something (spurred on by my asking) and it was decided she’d like a desk.

-However, then she did something surprising.
+However, she then did something a bit surprising.
 She decided she wanted the desk in the garage.
-Now the desk in the garage was part of the furniture collection my parents purchased for me when I was a budding tween and it’s ok… The desk is in great shape, it is great quality and all, I just think it is ugly.
-I always thought it was ugly.
-It has these weird orange flowers and I have never liked them.
+Now the desk in the garage was part of the furniture collection my parents purchased for me when I was a budding tween and it’s… well, the desk is in great shape, it is great quality and solid, I just think it’s ugly.
+I have actually always thought it was ugly.
+It has these weird orange flowers that I have never liked.

 Of course, I forgot to take a before picture.
 However, I do have a before picture of the matching nightstand to give you an idea-